 Not sure about ShellCheck?
 Try it in Gitpod!

 Just to name a few things Bash IDE adds: Code completion, hovers, and diagnostic reporting.

 To install Bash IDE to your repository add the following to your .gitpod.Dockerfile

 RUN npm i -g bash-language-server

 Not sure about Bash IDE?
 Try it in Gitpod

-- For more on ShellCheck see https://shellcheck.net
+- For more information about ShellCheck please see shellcheck.net